damiancipolat/externalized_configuration_nodejs/README.md

 There are two mock service loan and payments, and there are a config folder in each service with only the s3 bucket path.

 ### **Architecure diagram**
+Many instances of differents services fetching the config from the s3 files.

 <img src="https://github.com/damiancipolat/externalized_configuration_nodejs/blob/master/s3-external-config/doc/from-s3.png?raw=true" width="800px"/>

 **loanService.json**